hbv401g-team3f/flugverkefni/README.md

 handicapped people, so I am able to access the flight since I'm wheelchair bound.

-* As a passenger, I want to see if there are cheaper flights around the date that I picked, so I can possibly save more money $$$$$$$.
+* As a passenger, I want to see if there are cheaper flights around the date that I picked, so I can possibly save more money.

-* As a business owner that travels a lot for work, I want to be able to find the cheapest flights available to save my company money.

 * As a passenger that often has to travel on short notice, I want to be able to find relevant flights on short notice so that I won't miss my appointments.